News Stories · Competitiveness

 Data sources include financial reports, investors’ calls, the LinkedIn profiles of management teams, Crunchbase and Factiva.
 Only hard data is used in a bid to avoid survey biases.

-Mastercard, Visa, and JPMorgan dominated the finance ranking, and can thank their expert integration of financial services into apps and digital wallets.
-Firms that hesitate to embrace digital transformation found themselves struggling to keep up with customer expectations.
+Mastercard, Visa, and JPMorgan dominated the finance ranking thanks to their expert integration of financial services into apps and digital wallets.
+Firms that hesitate to embrace digital transformation find themselves struggling to keep up with customer expectations.

 Tesla triumphed due to increased revenue and profit, despite pressure from rising competition.
 BYD followed thanks to its enormous ability to produce both batteries and microchips, making it completely self-sufficient.
 And VW’s aggressive push towards battery-run electric vehicles and autonomous vehicles paid off.